jarviscanada/jarvis_data_eng_wonmin/README.md

 ## Education
 **McMaster University (2016-2020)**, Bachelor of Engineering, Electrical Engineering
-- Entrance Scholarship
 - GPA: 3.0/4.0

 ## Miscellaneous
-- AA
-- AA
-- AA
+- Entrance Scholarship (2016)
+- Executive Leader, Youth With A Mission (2017-2020): Executive leader of a campus club involving mission trips and volunteering activities